 T-Bills tender results announced

-Muscat: A tender of Government Treasury Bills, issue number 132, was held at the Central Bank of Oman (CBO) this week.
-The results of issue are as follows: the total value of the allotted Treasury bills amounted to RO 16 million, for a maturity period of 182 days, from 7 November 2018 until 8 May 2019.
-The average accepted price reached 98.768 for every RO 100 while the minimum accepted price arrived at 98.650 per RO 100.
-The average discount rate and the average yield reached 2.47 per cent and 2.50 per cent.
-The interest rate on the Repo operations with CBO is 2.81 per cent from 6-11-2018 to 12-11-2018 while the discount rate on the Treasury Bills Discounting Facility with CBO is 3.56 per cent for the same period.
+Muscat: A tender of Government Treasury Bills, issue number 069, was held at the Central Bank of Oman (CBO) this week.
+The total value of the allotted Treasury bills amounted to RO 53 million, for a maturity period of 28 days, from 14th November 14 to December 12.
+The average accepted price reached 99.829 for every RO 100, and the minimum accepted price arrived at 99.825 per RO 100.
+The average discount rate and the average yield reached 2.22 per cent and 2.23 per cent.
+The interest rate on the Repo operations with is 2.80 per cent from 13-11-2018 to 19-11-2018, while the discount rate on the T-Bills Discounting Facility is 3.57 per cent.

-Treasury Bills are short-term highly secured financial instruments issued by the CBO on behalf of the government. — ONA